JIceberg/Arduino-BNO055/README.md

 # Arduino-BNO055

 A library for the BNO055 IMU for Arduino.
-This is based on [Kris' BNO055 Repository](https://github.com/kriswiner/BNO055), but heavily simplified.

-This was written for [HyTech Racing](https://www.github.com/hytech-racing/).
+You can find the datasheet [here](https://cdn-shop.adafruit.com/datasheets/BST_BNO055_DS000_12.pdf).

 ## Features
 There are currently 5 supported data modes, represented with the enum `DataMode`.
-* GYRO    - angular velocity
+* GYRO    - angular velocity in degrees / sec
-* GRAVITY - gravitational acceleration
+* GRAVITY - gravitational acceleration in meters / sec^2
-* ACCEL   - accelration including movement
+* ACCEL   - linear acceleration in meters / sec^2
-* EUL     - absolute angular orientation
+* EUL     - absolute angular orientation in degrees [0, 360)
-* QUAT    - absolute orientation in quaternion form
+* QUAT    - absolute orientation in quaternion form [-180, 180)

 There is an `AxisData` union that is used to store data retrieved from the IMU.
 * `accelAxes[3]`